dwt/fluent/doc/index.rst

 ``wrap`` is the factory for the object specific wrapper types.
 Every wrapped object has the fluent behaviour, i.e. every accessed property is also wrapped, while also gaining some type dependent special methods like regex methods on str like ``.findall()`` ``.map()``, ``.join()``, etc. on list, etc.

-``lib`` is a wrapper that allows to use any symbol that is anywhere in the standard library by attribute access.
+``lib`` is a wrapper that allows to use any symbol that is anywhere in the standard library (or accessible via an import) by attribute access.
 For Example:

     >>> import sys
     >>> sys.stdin.read()